Gilga/OpenGL3Example/README.md

 ==============

 Libraries in lib directory were build for Windows 7 (x86).<br />
-Visual Studio Options: mostly `/MD`
+Visual Studio Options: mostly with `/MD`

 - glew32
 - glfw3